eic/drich-dev/README.md

           ├── PFRICH
           └── ...
   ```
-  - right click on desired component, then click `Draw`
+  - right click on the desired component, then click `Draw`
-  - default projection is perspective, but if you need to check alignment, change to orthographic projection
+  - the default projection is perspective, but if you need to check alignment,
+    change to orthographic projection:
     - right click -> show controls -> advanced -> orthographic camera
-    - square your browser window aspect ratio, since the default aspect ratio is whatever your browser window is
+    - square your browser window aspect ratio, since the default aspect ratio is
+      whatever your browser window is
   - more documentation found on [jsroot website](https://root.cern/js/)
 - check for overlaps
   - typically more efficient to let the CI do this
   - call `./overlapCheck.sh` to run a local check
     - one check faster and less accurate, the other is slower and more accurate
-- use `./searchCompactParams.sh [PATTERN]` to quickly obtain the value of any parameter in the compact files
+- use `./searchCompactParams.sh [PATTERN]` to quickly obtain the value of any
+  parameter in the compact files, rather than trying to "reverse" the formulas
-  - for example, `./searchCompactParams.sh RICH` to get all RICH variables
+  - for example, `./searchCompactParams.sh DRICH` to get all dRICH variables
   - the search pattern is case sensitive
-  - this script is just a wrapper for `npdet_info`, run `npdet_info -h` for further usage
+  - this script is just a wrapper for `npdet_info`, run `npdet_info -h` for
+    further guidance

+#### GDML Output
+- currently we use the CI for this, from the `ecce` repository
+  (the `athena` repository has a dRICH specific GDML output CI job, but at the
+  time of writing this, this automation is not yet present in `ecce` CI)
+- TODO: add a local script to automate connection to Fun4all

-### Simulation and Reconstruction Benchmarks
+### Simulation
-- use `./runBenchmark.sh` to run the simulation and subsequent reconstruction
-  - this is a wrapper for `reconstruction_benchmarks/benchmarks/rich/run_irt.sh`, which is executed by the CI
-    - this script runs `npsim` and `juggler`
-  - see also `reconstruction_benchmarks/benchmarks/rich/config.yml` for the commands used by the CI
-  - it is practical to edit this wrapper script during development, for testing purposes; this is why several lines are commented out

-#### Local Scripts
-There are some local scripts to aid in simulation development; some of them have been copied to the `reconstruction_benchmarks` repository, and may be more up-to-date there.
+There are some local scripts to aid in simulation development; some of them have
+been copied to the `reconstruction_benchmarks` repository, and may be more
+up-to-date there.

+All `.cpp` programs are compiled by running `make`, to corresponding `.exe`
+executables.

 - `simulate.py`: runs `npsim` with settings for the dRICH and pfRICH
-  - run with no arguments for usage
+  - run with no arguments for usage guidance
+  - `npsim` is the main script for running Geant4 simulations with DD4hep
-  - basically copied to `reconstruction_benchmarks`, but stored here as well for backup
+  - basically copied to `reconstruction_benchmarks`, but stored here as well for
+    backup
 - `drawHits.cpp`
-  - reads simulation output and draws raw hit positions and number of hits vs. momentum
+  - reads simulation output and draws raw hit positions and number of hits vs.
+    momentum
-  - build with `make`, execute with `./drawHits.exe [simulation_output_file]`
+  - build with `make`, execute as `./drawHits.exe [simulation_output_file]`
-  - basically copied to `reconstruction_benchmarks`
   - specific for dRICH; for pfRICH version, see `pfrich/`
 - `drawSegmentation.cpp`
-  - reads simulation output and draws the hits within sensor pixels, which is useful for checking mapping
+  - reads simulation output and draws the hits within sensor pixels, which is
+    useful for checking mapping of sensor segmentation (pixels)
   - relies on `text/sensorLUT.dat`, which must be up-to-date
-    - you can produce a new version of this file by uncommenting relevant lines in `ecce/src/DRICH_geo.cpp` (search for `generate LUT`), and running something like `./rebuildAll.sh && ./runDDwebDisplay.sh`
+    - you can produce a new version of this file by uncommenting relevant lines
+      in `ecce/src/DRICH_geo.cpp` (search for `generate LUT`), and running
+      something like `./rebuildAll.sh && ./runDDwebDisplay.sh`
   - build with `make`, execute with `./drawSegmentation.exe [simulation_output_file]`
   - specific for dRICH; for pfRICH version, see `pfrich/`

+### Benchmarks
+- use `./runBenchmark.sh` to run the simulation and subsequent reconstruction
+  benchmarks
+  - this is a wrapper for `reconstruction_benchmarks/benchmarks/rich/run_irt.sh`,
+    which is executed by the benchmarks CI
+    - this script runs `npsim` and `juggler`
+  - see also `reconstruction_benchmarks/benchmarks/rich/config.yml` for the
+    commands used by the CI
+  - it is practical to edit this wrapper script during development, for testing
+    purposes; this is why several lines are commented out

+### Miscellaneous
 - the `math/` directory contains scripts and Mathematica notebooks used to
-  perform miscellanous calculations; many are "once and done" and don't really
+  perform miscellaneous calculations; many are "once and done" and don't really
   need to be implemented in the source code
 - the `scripts/` directory contains all other miscellaneous scripts

-### Miscellaneous
-- `makeDocumentation.sh`: calls script for auto-documentation from compact tags, outputs in `./doc`
-- `deprecated/` contains some old scripts which may be helpful
+- `deprecated/` contains some old scripts which may also be helpful